devcontainers/devcontainers.github.io/_posts/2023-06-14-feature-authoring-best-practices.md

 ```

-## Implement redundant paths/strategies
+### Implement redundant paths/strategies

 Most Features in [the index today](https://containers.dev/features) have some external/upstream dependency.
 Very often these upstream dependencies can change (ie: versioning pattern, rotated GPG key, etc...) that may cause a Feature to fail to install.
 To mitigate this, one strategy is to implement multiple paths to install a given tool (if available).
-For example, a Feature that installs `go` might try to install it from the upstream package manager, and if not fall back to the a GitHub release.
+For example, a Feature that installs `go` might try to install it from the upstream package manager, and if not fall back to a GitHub release.

 Writing several [scenario tests](https://github.com/devcontainers/cli/blob/main/docs/features/test.md#scenarios) will help you catch instances where a given path no longer works.